Property professionals on the Costa del Sol since 2019

 12 May 2026 4 min read

 Alhaurín el Grande isn't one rental market.
-It's at least four: Lauro Golf belt, centro histórico, La Capellanía hillside, and the Camino del Albur rural-finca corridor.
+It's at least four, and the cleanest way to think about them is by property type rather than postcode: golf-course villas, centro histórico stock, hillside-view villas, and rural campo fincas.
 Each has materially different operational economics, guest profiles, and realistic income ranges.

 If you own a Alhaurín el Grande property and you've been comparing rental management quotes, the manager who treats all of Alhaurín el Grande as a single market is probably underestimating either your specific property's potential or the operational complexity it actually involves.
 This is the honest sub-market comparison.

-Property characteristics: Mature villas with private pools (typically 3-5 bedrooms), townhouses on golf-adjacent urbanizaciones, occasional apartments with golf-course view.
-Established residential belt — most properties built 1995-2010, some recent off-plan.
+Property characteristics: Mature villas with private pools (typically 3-5 bedrooms), townhouses on golf-adjacent urbanizaciones, occasional apartments with golf-course views.
+Established stock — most properties built 1995-2010, some recent off-plan.

 Demand profile: Heavy October-April peak driven by golf travellers from Northern Europe (UK, Scandinavia, Germany).
 Summer family-week short-let layer June-September.
 Long-stay base across the year for retirees and semi-residents.